XinFinOrg/Docs-XF/docs/general/faq.md

 !!! quote "I have finished all steps of setting up node.
 Why I don't see my node on XinFinMaster?"
     You must apply to become a masternode candidate.

-!!! quote "Do I need to deposit the 10,000,000 XDC before or after running 'tmn' in VPS?"
+!!! quote "Do I need to deposit the 10,000,000 XDC before or after running 'One-Click-Installer' in VPS?"
     After.
 Your node must be fully synched before applying.

 !!! quote "How do I check the blockchain sync status from the node?"